muratk3n/thirdwave/en/2020/09/why-did-hillary-lose.md

 bothersome he had to use the N-word *himself* to get out from under it).

-"But why did some people appear to have a nostalgia for 90s during 2016?"
+"But then why did some people appear to have a nostalgia for 90s during 2016?"

 Some people.
-And what the eff do people know about anything, anyway...?
+And they don't know much...?
 To the extent they were right, sure, Clintonism had merely started then, the degradation would take decades to play itself out.
+So in the rough psyche of "people" such nostalgia makes sense.